CiscoSecurity/tr-05-serverless-guardduty/README.md

 - `POST /refer/observables`
   - Accepts a list of observables and filters out unsupported ones.
-  - Builds a search link per each supported observable to pivot back to the [AWS Detective](https://aws.amazon.com/detective/) service and look up events with the observable there.
+  - Builds a search link per each supported observable to pivot back to the [Amazon Detective](https://aws.amazon.com/detective/) service and look up events with the observable there.
   - Returns a list of those links.

 - `POST /version`